busolagbadero/ANSIBLE-REFACTORING-AND-STATIC-ASSIGNMENTS-IMPORTS-AND-ROLES-/README.md

 *Ensure the tooling website code is deployed to /var/www/html on each of 2 UAT Web servers.
 *Make sure httpd service is started

 Within the static-assignments folder,I  created a new assignment for uat-webservers uat-webservers.yml.
-This is where i reference the role.
+This is where i referenced the role.

 ![scl18](https://user-images.githubusercontent.com/94229949/193887326-2869fcc6-d8d1-4b02-b191-d0b3ce322451.png)

 The entry point to the ansible configuration is the site.yml file.
-Therefore, i need to refer  uat-webservers.yml role inside site.yml.
+Therefore, i  referenced uat-webservers.yml role inside site.yml.

 ![scl19](https://user-images.githubusercontent.com/94229949/193887896-82979f7a-474e-4ca3-9c80-36c5ec1f3fb0.png)